patrickbwarren/SunlightHNC/README.md

 http://sunlightdpd.sourceforge.net/.
 Version 1.6 can be found by clicking on the 'release' tab at the top of the file listing.

-The new version 1.7 will be able to handle an arbitrary number of components (rather than a maximum of three, as for previous versions).
+Version 1.7 handles an arbitrary number of components (rather than a maximum of three, as for previous versions).
 In the present development snapshot, the documentation is up to date and the code is fully functioning but should be regarded as being in